10 Best Willamette Valley Wineries | TOP Picks From a Local!

 One of my favorite Willamette wineries for overall quality

 Another gorgeous patio with a gorgeous view.
-You may notice a trend with the views on every winery I include for the best wineries in Willamette Valley.
+You may notice a trend with the views on every winery I include for the best Willamette Valley wineries.
 Why come all the way to Oregon and not find a place that boasts stunning scenery?

-Domaine Roy & Fils is one of the more expensive wineries on this list at $50 a tasting (4 wines).
+The regular tasting at Domaine Roy & Fils is $50 for 4 wines.
 The Iron and Quartz tasting ($100) includes premium wines, a charcuterie board, and a cellar visit.

 The tasting room is light and airy.
 Tables are spaced out so it never feels crowded.
 Book the patio if the weather's nice.

-The wine is truly exceptional.
-Known not only for pinot noir, but also chardonnay.
+Known not only for pinot noir, but also for chardonnay, their wine is 10/10.
 It's actually one of my favorite chardonnays from Willamette Valley.
 And while I don't normally like rose, I LOVED their rose.

 8. Youngberg Hill Inn & Winery